RoySegall/gizra.com/app/_posts/2016-09-24-elm-inbox-simulation.md

 {% include thumbnail.html image_path="assets/images/posts/elm-inbox-simulator/github-conversation.jpg" caption="The Elm is strong with this one." %}

-Creating that dashboard referenced in the conversation was faitly easy too.
+Creating that dashboard referenced in the conversation was fairly easy too.
 Semantic UI has a lot of [nice looking tables](http://semantic-ui.com/collections/table.html) and classes to vary the look enough to get a lot of different options.
 I found one I liked, filled it with enough dummy data to give it the feel of a real dashboard, and we were all set.

 In the meantime, Amitai created a nifty little delayed response function.
 If you choose a particular response (in this case, some version of "ignore"), you get a followup email demanding your attention.

-{% include thumbnail.html image_path="assets/images/posts/elm-inbox-simulator/delayed-response.gif" caption="Don't ignore my emails!." %}
+{% include thumbnail.html image_path="assets/images/posts/elm-inbox-simulator/delayed-response.gif" caption="Don't ignore my emails!" %}

 We spent the next day or two refining features, polishing the layout, and replacing the dummy text.